English Breakfast tea is usually a morning thing.

 Let the tea sit at room temperature for about 15 to 20 minutes.

 This step matters.
-Pouring piping hot tea straight over ice can dull the flavour.
+Pouring piping hot tea straight over ice can dull the flavor.

 Step 4: Ice it